top of page

 IMG_7461_edited.jpg

-From cutting-edge AI tools to timeless LEGO bricks, from 3D modeling to printing physical artifacts, Roblox experiments, or hand painted models, this page celebrates having FUN while MAKING stuff.
+From cutting-edge AI tools to timeless LEGO bricks, from 3D modeling to printed artifacts, from Roblox hacks to hand-painted miniatures—this page quietly celebrates the joy of making.

 A blank space evolves step by step—a black cube for AR/VR demos, a showcase for products, an R&D hub with workstations, and even a rocket launch control room.
 A sandbox for me to wander through the possibilities